top of page

 Owner and Founder

 Shadia is the proud owner and founder of Autism Actually, and enjoys presenting and consultancy.
-They are also an ambassador of the Autistic-led organisation Yellow Ladybugs.

 As an Autistic person with experience accessing therapeutic supports, Shadia is passionate about sharing how to view Autism from a neurodiversity-affirming perspective.